anantpanthri/FSND/projects/capstone/Readme.md

     "success": true
 }`
 #### Update Actor
-The below endpoint will create an actor in the database
+The below endpoint will update an actor in the database

 ##### End Point
  `http://localhost:5000/actors/2`